3D printing processes: Metal wire processes

-Selective powder deposition (SPD)
+Selective powder deposition

-In selective powder deposition, build and support powders are selectively deposited into a crucible, such that the build powder takes the shape of the desired object and support powder fills the rest of the volume in the crucible.
+In selective powder deposition (SPD), build and support powders are selectively deposited into a crucible, such that the build powder takes the shape of the desired object and support powder fills the rest of the crucible.
 Then an infill material is applied, such that it comes in contact with the build powder.
-Then the crucible is fired up in a kiln at the temperature above the melting point of the infill, but below the melting points of the powders.
+Then the crucible is fired in a kiln between the melting point of the infill and the powders.
 When the infill melts, it soaks the build powder.
-But it doesn't soak the support powder, because the support powder is chosen to be such that it is not wettable by the infill.
-If at the firing temperature, the atoms of the infill material and the build powder are mutually defusable, such as in case of copper powder and zinc infill, then the resulting material will be a uniform mixture of those atoms, in this case, bronze.
-But if the atoms are not mutually defusable, such as in case of tungsten and copper at 1100°C, then the resulting material will be a composite.
+But it doesn't soak the support powder, because the support powder is chosen to not be wettable by the infill.
+If at the firing temperature, the atoms of the infill material and the build powder are mutually defusable, such as with copper powder and zinc infill, then the resulting material is a uniform mixture of those atoms, in this case, bronze.
+But if the atoms are not mutually defusable, such as tungsten and copper at 1100°C, then the resulting material is a composite.
 To prevent shape distortion, the firing temperature must be below the solidus temperature of the resulting alloy.

+Cryogenic

+Cryogenic 3D printing is a collection of techniques that forms solid structures by freezing liquid materials as they are deposited.
+As each liquid layer is applied, it is cooled by the low temperature of the previous layer and printing environment which solidifies it.
+Cryogenic techniques requires a controlled printing environment.
+The ambient temperature must be below the material's freezing point to ensure the structure remains solid during manufacturing and the humidity must remain low to prevent frost formation between layers.
+Materials typically include water and water-based solutions, such as brine, slurry, and hydrogels.
+Cryogenic techniques include rapid freezing prototype (RFP), low-temperature deposition manufacturing (LDM), and freeze-form extrusion fabrication (FEF).

+Electrochemical

+Electrochemical additive manufacturing (ECAM) is as a cluster of technologies with the potential to fabricate 3D micro/nanostructures within diverse materials.
+ECAM technologies include localized electrochemical deposition (LED), meniscus-confined electrodeposition (MCED), electrohydrodynamic redox printing (EHD-RP), fluid FM electrodeposition, and scanning ion conductance microscopy (SICM).
+The electrolyte of a target metal is placed inside a glass capillary pipette.
+An electronic-ionic circuit is formed by a liquid capillary created between the pipette's tip and the conductive substrate.
+Metal ions reduce (release oxygen) when a voltage is applied and deposit on the substrate.
+Precision positioners control the pipette in three dimensions, creating the necessary three-dimensional objects.
+Manufacturing happens at nearl room temperature and produces fewer thermal defects.
+It permits feature resolutions in the 30-50 micrometer range.
+ECAM is under consideration as a technique for manufacturing advanced copper cooling plates for data centers that provide 98% reductions in energy consumption for cooling.